hyn0027/hyn0027.github.io/_pages/recruit.md

   - /recruit
 ---

-We are researchers from Carnegie Mellon University conducting interviews to better understand how practitioners manage risks in systems that include machine learning components.
+We are researchers from Carnegie Mellon University conducting interviews to better understand how practitioners manage risks in systems that include ML models as components.
 During the interview, we will discuss:

 - A system we’ve developed
 - A system you've worked on that includes ML components